6 min read

 Q: Is Conversational AI Expensive?

 Like most technological products today, the price range varies.
-However, a conversational AI partner will likely be more expensive than a chatbot solution because they have a more complex technological backend and more advanced features, but it also provides a higher ROI, so it’s usually the smarter financial choice.
+However, a conversational AI partner will likely be more expensive than a chatbot solution because it has a more complex technological backend and more advanced features.
+But it also provides a higher ROI, so it’s usually the smarter financial choice.